-In the BEx query designer you can create Exceptions, which will highlight specific values based on the thresholds you configured.
+In the BEx query designer, you can create Exceptions, which will highlight specific values based on the thresholds you configured.
 In SAP BUSINESS OBJECTS ANALYSIS, EDITION FOR OLAP those Exceptions are now called Conditional Formatting.
-Using Conditional Formatting you can set up thresholds and configure the different formatting options directly in SAP BUSINESS OBJECTS Analysis, edition for OLAP, which also means that you don’t have to create Exceptions in a BEX query anymore as your business user is able to create Conditional Formatting in the BI client directly, which can also help reducing the overall number of needed BEx queries in that way.
+Using Conditional Formatting you can set up thresholds and configure the different formatting options directly in SAP BUSINESS OBJECTS Analysis, edition for OLAP, which also means that you don’t have to create Exceptions in a BEX query anymore as your business user is able to create Conditional Formatting in the BI client directly, which can also help to reduce the overall number of needed BEx queries in that way.

 SAP BusinessObjects Analysis, edition for OLAP is currently (SAP BusinessObjects BI4 Service Pack 05) not leveraging existing Exceptions from a BEx query, but that is planned to be fully supported with the upcoming release 4.1 (RampUp Q2 2013).

 For this section, we will use the BEx query we created in section BEX QUERIES FOR ACTIVITIES and we will start with a workspace with characteristic Country and characteristic Region in the Rows and the key figure Net Value shown in the Columns (see Figure 5.52).

 1.Open the BI Launchpad via Start > All Programs > SAP BusinessObjects BI Platform 4.0 > SAP BusinessObjects BI Platform > SAP BusinessObjects BI Platform Java BI Launchpad.

 2.Logon with your SAP credentials and the SAP authentication for your SAP NetWeaver BW system.

 4.Select Analysis, Edition for OLAP.
 In the next step, you are presented with the list of available OLAP Connections.